When we first got Banjo, we were living on the 3rd floor of a Brooklyn apartment building.

 Our new puppy was a clumsy, playful ball of energy.
 Fortunately for us, our downstairs neighbors adored her, and for Banjo’s first Christmas, they bought her a Chuckit!
 Indoor Ball from Petmate.

-A Great Product for a Rambunctious Dog
+Chuckit!
+Indoor Ball Review: A Great Product for a Rambunctious Dog

-Banjo took to the Chuckit! ball immediately.
+Banjo took to the Chuckit!
+Indoor Ball immediately.

-It’s lightweight, with a Styrofoam core and shaggy fabric exterior, meaning it’s practically silent as it bounces around the house.
+It’s lightweight, with a Styrofoam core and shaggy fabric exterior, meaning it’s almost silent as it bounces around the house.
 And since it’s so light, the ball ricochets against furniture, windows and walls without leaving a mark.

 The core is semi-firm, so it holds its shape yet is soft enough that Banjo can grab it and carry it around with ease.